google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

 An encoded manifest consists of:

 - :ref:`ocdbt-manifest-header`
 - Body compressed according to the specified :ref:`ocdbt-manifest-compression-format`:

   - :ref:`ocdbt-manifest-config`
-  - :ref:`ocdbt-manifest-version-tree`
+  - :ref:`ocdbt-manifest-version-tree`, present only if
+    :ref:`ocdbt-config-manifest-kind` is
+    :ref:`ocdbt-config-manifest-kind-single`.

 - :ref:`ocdbt-manifest-footer`

 .. _ocdbt-manifest-header: